Recipe: Lussekatter – Swedish Saffron Buns

 Knead the dough thoroughly again.

-• Take a piece of dough, the size of a scone, and roll it into a 6″ (20cm) long rope.
+• Take a piece of dough, the size of a scone, and roll it into an 8 inches (20cm) long rope.
 Shape the rope into an “S”, and curl the ends a little extra (see pictures below).
 Flatten the Lussekatt a little with your fingers.
 Place the Lussekatt on baking paper on a baking tray.
+Repeat this procedure until the dough has been used.
+It will get you around 15-25 lussekatter.

 • Let the buns rise again on the baking tray for 20 minutes.